Efficient ConvBN Blocks for Transfer Learning and Beyond: Conclusion

 \section{Conclusion}

-This paper proposes a new Tune mode for ConvBN blocks as a drop-in enhancement to achieve efficient transfer learning.
-Tune Mode is equivalent to Eval mode in both forward and backward calculation and reduces memory footprint and computation time without hurting performance.
-Our experiments show that Tune Mode performs well in transfer learning scenarios including object detection and fine-grained image classification.
-With \emph{one-line code change}, Tune mode can save at most $38\%$ memory and $14\%$ computation time.
-Broader impact and limitations are discussed in Supplementary~\ref{sec:limitation}.
+This paper proposes efficient ConvBN blocks with a novel Tune mode for transfer learning and beyond.
+Tune Mode is equivalent to Eval mode in both forward and backward calculation while reducing memory footprint and computation time without hurting performance.
+Our experiments confirm the benefit across dozens of models and tasks, reducing at most $44\%$ memory footprint and $9\%$ computation time.
+We further bring the proposed method into open-source frameworks the community uses everyday, reducing the cost of training networks with ConvBN blocks.